Team-SPICY/spicy-mafia/README.md

 # Introduction
 Hello
 # Requirements
--Make sure you have: `django, django channels, django rest frame work, pip install redis and have it running, pip install django-cors-headers`.
-For react make sure you `npm install react-bootstrap bootstrap` and `npm install --save @kennethormandy/react-flipcard`
+- Make sure you have: `django, django channels, django restframework, django-cors-headers, redis` and `pip install channels_redis` and have redis running.
+For react make sure you `npm install react-bootstrap bootstrap` and `npm install --save @kennethormandy/react flipcard`